vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 **Note**: It is important to have `email` within the scope section for you to get the email as part of the information sent from Auth0.
 Read more about [scopes](https://auth0.com/docs/scopes/current) from Auth0.

-The hash `u1kYusNsyW397MxD2z5oF6rWU4Jdrc4q` is the client ID.
-You need to replace it with your client ID from the [Auth0] site.
-The `auth0_client_secret` you've set up in the previous section is used here in the middleware.

 ### Controller To Handle Auth0 CallBack